Click here to submit a Bulletin Note using our online form.

 SECULAR FRANCISCANS/CONYERS: Third Sunday of the month; 1 p.m.; St. Pius X Church, 2621 Highway 20, SE, Conyers, parish hall, room 13-15.
 The Spirit of Francis and Clare Fraternity of the Secular Franciscan Order invites all Catholics, married or single, who would like to learn more about the vocation of being a secular Franciscan.
 Secular Franciscans are an order of the church and seek to live the Gospel life, following in the footsteps of St. Francis of Assisi.
 Contact: Charlotte at 770-787-9524 or email@example.com.

 HEALING MASS: Thurs., Feb.
-16; 7 p.m.; St. Ann Church, 4905 Roswell Road, Marietta.
-The Mass includes the sacrament of anointing of the sick.
-Prayer teams are available after Mass for individual prayer.
-Contact: Jomirabal@aol.com.
+21; 7 p.m.; St. Anns Church, 4905 Roswell Road, Marietta.
+Prayer teams available after Mass.
+Contact: email@example.com.